sappelhoff/gsoc2019/README.md

 for getting in touch and/or discussing plans on what to implement within the context of GSoC.

+The `/misc_code` directory contains some scripts that are being referred to in the changelog.

 Lastly, feel free to check out my
 [Final Report](https://github.com/sappelhoff/gsoc2019/blob/master/FINAL_REPORT.md).